EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/06_router/README.md

 ## Later in the training

-3 later chapters come back to this same project, each with its own session and its own *Done when*.
-Follow the training order — each one builds on the state the previous left behind.
+3 later chapters come back to this same project.
+Their sessions are **not run in the room**: the 3-day schedule keeps one practical slot per taught chapter, so these three are yours to do **on your own, after the session**.
+Each has its own *Done when*, and each builds on the state the previous left behind — follow the training order.

-### Chapter 8 — File-based, typed routing (45 min)
+### Chapter 8 — File-based, typed routing

 Continue in this project, on top of the finished auth flow: